The benefits of Investing

 Inflation erodes the purchasing power of money over time, reducing the real value of investment returns.
 Investors need to consider inflation when evaluating investment options to ensure their investments maintain their purchasing power.

-How can investors protect themselves from behavioral bias risk?
+How can investors protect themselves from behavioural bias risk?

 Investors can protect themselves from behavioral bias risk by being aware of common biases such as herd mentality, overconfidence, loss aversion, and anchoring.
 Developing a disciplined investment strategy and avoiding emotional decision-making can help mitigate behavioral biases.